lpar/podtools/README.md

-# podget
+# podtools / podget

-A simple podcast downloader in Go.
+A simple podcast downloader in Go, and an accompanying library.

 I needed a command line utility to download and archive my favorite podcasts.
 I tried various existing utilities, but they were all defective in some way or